Heatblur-Simulations/f-4e-manual/src/stores/overview.md

 ### Loadout Limitations

 While some ordnance can be used with the jet, some specific loadout combinations might not be supported.
-Usually this is due to clearance issues, for example with the gear doors, flaps or speedbrakes.
+Usually this is due to clearance issues, for example, with the gear doors, flaps, or speedbrakes.

 | Ordnance  | Stations | Clearance   |
 | --------- | -------- | ----------- |